dakolyay/port/content/blog-posts/sunflower-sutra.md

 ![](/images/2021-08-19-10-41-15.png)

-Generally, the respondents used a VR headset **10.6** hours per week (1,77 per day) in the range from 1 to 30 hours per week.
+Generally, the respondents used a VR headset **10.6** hours per week (1,77 hours per day) in the range from 1 to 30 hours per week.
 The majority spend this time equally between standing and sitting positions (27%).
 Participants did not show any preference in the type of VR setting (room-scale, stationary) which they set with proportion 50/50 of all the time spent in VR.

 **_Set up Safety Boundaries_**